Golf resorts come in all shapes and sizes.

 The staff at Beaver Creek hands out cookies daily

 Employees who understand that they're working in a special place tend to deliver the best customer service.
 That collective positive energy gets passed down to the guest and becomes infectious.
 Not every employee will make every guest happy 100 percent of the time, but the percentages go up with the proper training and a can-do attitude.
 Staff at Beaver Creek Resort in Colorado pass out free cookies every day to guests.

 Turning Stone is a 'complete' resort

 By our estimates, most golf resorts fall short of "complete" status because of the lack of a casual short course or a headliner course.
-For example, Kiawah Island Golf Resort and Sea Pines Resort in South Carolina and Streamsong Resort in central Florida are incredible properties with everything a golfer could want except a short/casual course.
+For example, Kiawah Island Golf Resort and Sea Pines Resort in South Carolina are incredible properties with everything a golfer could want except a short/casual course.
 Only the lack of a pool and maybe one more bar/restaurant option holds the Prairie Club in Nebraska back.
-A handful of resorts are on their way to being eligible: Pinehurst Resort is adding a short course in 2017, and when Top of the Rock unveils it's Gary Player-designed 12-hole family course, as well as Bill Coore & Ben Crenshaw's new championship course, it will have an extraordinarily unique golf offering.
-And Keiser's Sand Valley is already planning more golf, including a short course.
+A handful of resorts are on their way to being eligible.
+Once Top of the Rock will soon unveil it's Gary Player-designed 12-hole family course, as well as Bill Coore & Ben Crenshaw's new championship course, it will have an extraordinarily unique golf offering.
+Keiser's Sand Valley already will have two courses ready to play in 2018, plus a new short course.